medic/cht-docs/content/en/contribute/medic/product-development-process/data-migration-3x-eks-to-4x-eks.md

 ---
 title: "Migration from CHT 3.x to CHT 4.x in Kubernetes"
-linkTitle: "K8s Data Migration to 4.x"
+linkTitle: "Migration: 3.x EKS to 4.x EKS"
 weight: 1
 description: >
   Guide to migrate existing data from CHT 3.x to CHT 4.x in Kubernetes environments